 It is often easier to do support if we can take control of your computer and see how you have T-RIP setup.
 We can also upload current drivers, check settings and troubleshoot as if we were sitting at your desk.
 We use a program called Team Viewer.
-To open Team Viewer go to the Help menu and click on About T-RIP.
-Next, simply press the "T" letter on your keyboard.
+To open Team Viewer go to the Help menu and click on Remote Support.
 This will load Team Viewer.
 Our support technician will ask for the ID and Password over the phone and they will then be able to view and run your computer by remote control.